-Additional Narrative Disclosures Base Salary
+Base Salary

-We provide our Named Executive Officers and other employees with an annual base salary to compensate them for services rendered to us during the year.
+We provide our Named Executive Officers with an annual base salary to compensate them for services rendered to us during the year.

-In addition to providing a base salary that the Committee subjectively considers to be competitive with the market, based in part on the analysis prepared by the Consultant, we determine base salaries based on the duties and responsibilities of each officer, retention concerns, and a desire to align the salary level of each of our Named Executive Officers to promote internal pay equity relative to our other officers.
-To that end, annual salary adjustments are based on the Committee's subjective analysis of many individual factors, including:
+In addition to providing a base salary that the Compensation Committee considers to be competitive with the market, we determine base salaries based on the duties and responsibilities of each officer, retention concerns, and a desire to align the salary level of each of our Named Executive Officers to promote internal pay equity relative to our other officers.
+To that end, annual salary adjustments are based on the Compensation Committee's analysis of many individual factors, including: